StackCP Ticket System Guide

 - Departments could be used to create an escalation path for tickets.
 If it’s a question first line can’t answer, then perhaps someone higher up in the organization may be able to resolve it?

-New and existing tickets can be viewed and managed from the StackCP Help Desk page.
+New and existing tickets can be viewed and managed from the StackCP Ticket System page.

 You can filter the current ticket queue by status or department by using the Filter menu.
 You can also search for a ticket ID or phrase within the ticket itself.
 Keeping track of the Ticket ID is a great way to jump to a specific ticket.

 When a customer raises a new ticket, it will automatically appear in the list.
 There’s no need to refresh the page to check for updates.

 From the Options menu you can do three things:

 The ticket list view gives you a good general idea of the volume of support requests you’re receiving, if you have support departments, it’s the primary location they’d be focused on for providing first line support.